talexie/datim-validate-sites/README.md

 - it can generate pandas like dataframes in short codes

 # Configure the script
-- Copy the csv file to the directory where the cloned validate scripts and name it "sites.csv" `--sites.csv
+- Copy the csv file to the directory where the cloned validate scripts and name it "orgunits.csv" `--orgunits.csv
   --.secrets.json
-  ----datim-validate-sites (cloned folder)
+  ----dhis2-validate-orgunits (cloned folder)
   `

 - Create .secrets.json file with the following parameters